Animenosekai/cain/README.md

 This module is currently in development and might contain bugs.

-This comes with a few disadvantages (for example, it takes a significantly longer time to encode objects with Cain than with the standard `json` module) but this is expected to improve over time.
+This comes with a few disadvantages (for example, it takes a longer time to encode objects with Cain than with the standard `json` module) but this is expected to improve over time.

 Please verify and test the module thoroughly before releasing anything at a production stage.